matias-kovero/AWiB/1-Basics/README.md

 # _**Watson Assistant Lab 1**_: Cognitive Chatbot Basics
 In this lab we'll start to build a chatbot using _**Watson Assistant**_.
-This basic chatbot will recommend a new mobile phone for a user based on their feedback about previous experiences with phones.
+This basic chatbot is a banking bot that will help the user with things like making a credit card payment or choosing a credit card.

 ## Requirements
 - [IBM Cloud account](https://cloud.ibm.com/)